 Q: Are private vehicles, used for work purposes, covered by the TRMF?

 A: No. Fund participants should advise employees that it is their responsibility to have the vehicle comprehensively insured. (refer to Ministerial Direction No. 1.1 2002 - Administration)

 Q: If a volunteer of a Fund participant is injured while carrying out activities authorised by the participant, what benefits are they entitled to?

 A: The TRMF provides no-fault personal accident cover to Fund participants for authorised volunteers of a participant.
 See personal accident - incident management for information about benefits.

 Q: Is there any age limit on the personal accident cover provided by the TRMF?

 A: There is no age restriction in relation to this cover.

-Q: Does the TRMF's personal accident cover extend to cover the gap between the actual costs of medical services and any amount which a person is able to recover in respect of those services from Medicare or a private health fund?
+Q: Does the TRMF's personal accident cover extend to cover the gap between the actual costs of medical services and any amount which a person is unable to recover in respect of those services from Medicare or a private health fund?

 A: Yes.
 See personal accident - incident management for more information.